calummoore/blog-product/content/products/snapreport/index.md

 So I built the first card for the system today.
 This is the start of the end game!
 I can see the light at the end of the tunnel.
 I can do this.
 It's not all perfect and there are lots of things to clear up, but all the pieces are starting to fall into place.

+### Day 13

+Friday 21 June 2019: 🌥 21° - Sunny intervals and a gentle breeze

+Ok, so key remaining items are:

+  - [ ] Add OAuth provider service (with icon app upload)
+  - [ ] Docs to describe the card editor
+  - [ ] Setup new Firestore rules for workspaces
+  - [ ] Home / pricing pages

+Then I'll need to create as many cards as possible between now and Wednesday (26 June 2019), which is when I will launch on ProductHunt.
+I'm hoping to have a preview for everyone here either today or tomorrow.